* Editor's Notes:

 They did.

-My brother Mario (Martin Franco III) started calling me “Why,” because I then started asking my parents, Lee and Helen Simmons, so many questions, especially on long drives in a beat-up, barely running station wagon to Thousand Oaks, Los Angeles, Anaheim, San Diego and other places in search for a new job for Dad.
+My late brother Mario (Martin Franco III) started calling me “Why,” because I then started asking my parents, Lee and Helen Simmons, so many questions, especially on long drives in a beat-up, barely running station wagon to Thousand Oaks, Los Angeles, Anaheim, San Diego and other places in search for a new job for Dad.
+Grandma Helen Mae Hill and my newborn baby sister Nancy Caroline Simmons (Nancy Vizenor) also came along for some of those trips.

 That is one reason I became a journalist.
 I enjoy asking questions and learning.
 My curiosity fueled my journalism career in radio, print and digital.
 It helps keep me active in retirement.